Black Cadillac (album)

 Black Cadillac is Rosanne Cash's eleventh studio album, released on January 23, 2006.
-The album is dedicated to Cash's mother, Vivian Liberto, father, Johnny Cash, and stepmother, June Carter Cash, all of whom died at the age of 71 hence the 71-second silent track at the end.
+The album is dedicated to Cash's mother, Vivian Liberto, and father, Johnny Cash, both of whom died at the age of 71, hence the 71-second silent track at the end.
 The album was nominated for a Grammy Award for Best Contemporary Folk album in 2007.
 This was Cash's last album for Capitol Records, a label Cash worked from 1996 to 2007.
 After that album's release, Cash left Capitol.

 Track listing

 All songs were written by Rosanne Cash, except where noted.